 - 7200 VXR Integrated Services Routers

-The Cisco 7200 VXR Series router delivers performance, modularity, and expandability in a compact form factor with a broad range of configuration profiles.
-With processing throughput up to two million packets per second, adapters spanning from NxDS0 to Gigabit Ethernet, plus OC-3 along with a variety of high-volume IP services, the Cisco 7200 VXR Series router is a solid broadband aggregation WAN/MAN edge solution for large corporations and ISPs.
-The 7200 VXR Series router features services aggregation by supporting up to 16K Point-to-Point Protocol (PPP) sessions per device, mixed-media integration with time-division multiplexer-enabled VXR frame and voice port adapters, IP-to-IP gateway support, and IP Security virtual private networking expandable to 5K tunnels per device.
+The Cisco 7200 VXR Series router offers speed, flexibility, and expandability in a small chassis with a wide range of configuration profiles.
+With processing throughput as high as two million packets / second, port and service adapters ranging from NxDS0 to Gigabit Ethernet, and OC-3 as well as a number of high-touch IP services, the Cisco 7200 VXR Series router is a solid services aggregation WAN and MAN edge solution for enterprises and ISPs.
+The Cisco 7200 VXR router provides services aggregation by handling up to 16,000 Point-to-Point Protocol sessions per unit, voice/video/data integration with time-division multiplexer-enabled VXR frame and voice interface adapters, IP-to-IP gateway support, and IP Security VPN expandable to 5K tunnels per device.

-The Cisco Unified Border Element (CUBE) is a session border controller that permits SIP-based connectivity to an IP PSTN carrier and delivers outside-the-firewall capabilities like SIP conferencing with voice and video recording, SIP call center and interactive-voice-response (IVR) solutions, policy-based security evaluation of voice calls, and B2B telepresence over SIP.
-CUBE is a feature of Cisco IOS software that can be licensed to run on Cisco's ASR 1000 Aggregation Services Routers and on many products in Cisco's ISR G2 router lines such as the 4000 Series, 3900 Series, 3800 Series, 2900 and 2800 Series, 1800 Series and 881 Series.
-To find out about Progent's consulting and troubleshooting services for Cisco Unified Border Element (CUBE) and SIP trunks, visit Cisco SIP Infrastructure Solutions and Cisco CUBE Integration.
+The Cisco Unified Border Element (CUBE) is a session border controller that allows Session Initiation Protocol (SIP) access to a SIP PSTN service provider and delivers outside-the-firewall capabilities like SIP-based conferencing with multimedia recording, SIP-based call center and IVR systems, policy-based security monitoring of voice calls, and B2B immersive telepresence over SIP.
+CUBE is a built-in feature of Cisco IOS software available via license to run on ASR 1000 Aggregation Services Routers and on many products in Cisco's ISR G2 router families such as the 4000 Series, 3900 Series, 3800 Series, 2900 and 2800 Series, 1800 Series and 881 Series.
+To find out about Progent's consulting services for Cisco Unified Border Element and SIP trunks, see SIP Infrastructure Solutions and Cisco CUBE Integration Services.

-Ways Progent's Consultants Can Help You with Cisco Routers
+Ways Progent Can Assist Your Company with Cisco Routers

-Progent's CCIE Certified engineers can assist you to plan, configure, and manage a converged network infrastructure that can simplify processes, reduce expenses, and speed time to positive ROI.
-By teaming Cisco routers with Cisco Catalyst switches support and Aironet wireless expertise, Progent can significantly enhance the strategic value of your information network.
-Progent can provide in-person and remote troubleshooting and offers data center support throughout and select cities nationally.
+Progent's CCIE Premier engineers can assist your business to plan, configure, and support an integrated network infrastructure that can streamline processes, lower costs, and accelerate time to profitability.
+By teaming Cisco integrated services routers with Catalyst switches expertise and Cisco Aironet wireless integration, Progent can significantly enhance the business value of your network infrastructure.
+Progent can provide in-person and remote help and can provide data center support throughout and major locations nationwide.

-To see additional details about Progent's professional assistance for Cisco technology, choose a topic:
+To learn more details concerning Progent's engineering support for Cisco technology, pick a topic:

-If you wish to ask Progent about professional assistance for Cisco networking, call 1-800-993-9400 or visit Contact Progent.
+In order to contact Progent about consulting assistance for Cisco technology, phone 1-800-993-9400 or see Contact Progent.